aridoza/foundational-java/Concurrency/qa_notes.md

 - "or a browser DOM" --> how does a Web browser DOM fit in this context of Java?
 - Maybe another (simpler?) word to consider using instead of "inter-collation" is "ordering"
 - "each implementing some valuable concurrency design pattern" --> reference a book or other resource?
 - In the ReadWriteLock example, it may be better to break into two executable programs.
-Also, if using ConcurrentHashMap, you'd need to explain it.
+Also, if using ConcurrentHashMap, you'd need to explain it and how it's used in this context to hold different possible portfolio values.
 -